dsfhdshdjtsb/enchantments/README.md

   - Mutually exclusive with sharpness, bane of arthopods, smite

 ### Bow
+*Bow and crossbow enchantments will not work within roughly sword range

 Hunter(I) - mark enemies you shoot, shoot marked enemies for speed and jump boost
   - mark lasts for 3 seconds, also applies glow effect
   - Gain speed 2 + jump 2 for 10 seconds on hitting a marked enemy